zuplo/docs/docs/articles/api-key-api.md

 Buckets are the top level group for this service.
 A bucket could be used with a single Zuplo environment or shared among multiple environments or projects.
-By default a Zuplo API Gateway project will be created with several buckets that map to production, preview, and working copy environments.
+By default a Zuplo API Gateway project will be created with several buckets that map to production, preview, and development (working copy) environments.

 Enterprise plan customers run complex configurations where buckets are shared across gateway projects or even accounts.
 This can allow your end-users to